 Self Assessment Tax Calculator UK — Calculate Tax on Self Employment

 Calculate income tax and National Insurance on self employment income.
-Estimate your self assessment tax bill for freelancers sole traders and contractors in the UK for 2026-27.
+Estimate your self assessment tax bill for freelancers sole traders and contractors.

 If you are self-employed a freelancer or have income outside PAYE you need to file a self assessment tax return and pay your own tax.
 Unlike employees your tax is not automatically deducted so you need to set aside money throughout the year.
 Self-employed individuals pay income tax on profits plus Class 2 and Class 4 National Insurance contributions.
 Our calculator estimates your total tax bill including payments on account so you can budget properly and avoid surprises when January 31 arrives.